t-asano/tinyviewplus/README_en.md

 If receivers are not successfully detected, please try following operation.

-1. Exit the application.
-2. Remove all receivers.
+1. Remove all receivers.
-3. If using a USB hub, reconnect it or remove it.
+2. If using a USB hub, reconnect it or remove it.
-4. Connect receivers one by one at intervals of several seconds.
+3. Connect receivers one by one at intervals of several seconds.
-5. Launch the application.

-On macOS, you can check a list of cameras (receivers) with the QuickTime.
-If you are using a USB hub and the picture drops, please reduce the number of receivers per USB hub.
+On macOS, if you are using a USB hub and the picture drops, please reduce the number of receivers per USB hub.

-On Windows, you can check the detection status of the camera (receiver) with the device manager.
-In addition, if multiple receivers are connected to same USB hub, only one of them may operate.
+On Windows, if multiple receivers are connected to same USB hub, only one of them may operate.

 ### Keyboard operations